denis-migdal/LISS/README.md

 Even with safeguards, and an `init()` method, errors can still occurs.
 If the component is defined before the DOM has finished loading, some children can be missing during initialization. `customElements.upgrade(this)` might also be required to ensure the children are upgraded.
 Also, `customElements.define()` third argument must match the class inherited by the Web Component ([more info](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/define)) which is redoundant information, can lead to errors, and may be in some cases troublesome to handle.

 LISS tacles these issues by constructing the component only when it is fully ready and allows to declare dependancies.
-LISS also supports asynchronous constructors, and giving parameters to the component.
+LISS also supports giving parameters to the component.

 **Without LISS:**